orionrobots/orionrobots.github.io/_posts/2007-11-30-walking-bots-and-investment-in-power.md

 ---
 created: 2007-11-30 17:01:39
 description: Walking Bots and Investment in power
-tags: [mecha, walker, landwalker, tank, robot, google, power, renewable, solar, coal, energy, environmental]
+tags: [mecha, walker, robot, power, renewable, solar, energy]
 title: Walking Bots and Investment in power
 layout: post
 ---
 # The Landwalker

  First, I wanted to mention the Landwalker, a mecha that I may have covered before, but popped up again on youtube.
 It is not a robot (despite people saying so) as it is totally human driven, but it is still very fun to watch.

 The Landwalker is at present totally impractical, teetering ominously at every step, sounding like a tornado in a junkyard, moving very slowly, and with feet that shuffle more than walk.
 It is unable to overcome any real obstacles.
 Yet despite all of this, it does represent a potential for real walking machines.